tvaneerd/isocpp/observer_ptr.md

 ------

 `observer_ptr` is a bad name.
 It is bad because "observer" already has common meaning in programming (ie "the observer pattern" https://en.wikipedia.org/wiki/Observer_pattern).
-`observer_ptr` is so bad that it is a great name to use throughout this paper, as it is a clearly only a placeholder, not a reasonable suggestion, and thus doesn't bias to any of the other good names to follow.
+`observer_ptr` is thus a great name to use throughout this paper, as it is a only a placeholder, not a suggestion, and thus doesn't bias to any of the other good names to follow.

 Criteria: